veebch/hometime/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/v_e_e_b/)

-# Hometime: A work/school day progress bar
+# Hometime: A work/school day progress bar that talks to Google Calendar

 A physical LED progress bar for the working day that includes information from a public Google Calendar.
 The bar uses an addressable led strip and a Raspberry Pi Pico W. It: